Ahead of party meet, AIADMK leader OPS says 'Dharma will triumph again' | Politics

 - India

-AIADMK Coordinator O Panneerselvam on Wednesday appeared to have resigned himself to the fact that the odds are stacked against him and his followers, ahead of the June 23 party meeting which is expected to take up the sole leadership question.
+AIADMK Coordinator O Panneerselvam (OPS) on Wednesday appeared to have resigned himself to the fact that the odds are stacked against him ahead of the June 23 party meeting which is expected to favour Joint Coordinator Edappadi K Palaniswami (EPS) for a single, supreme party post.

-Ahead of the General and Executive Council meetings, which is likely to look into anointing Joint Coordinator Edappadi K Palaniswami (EPS) as the supreme party leader as he enjoys an overwhelming support, Pannerselvam, popularly known as 'OPS', tweeted that 'Dharma will win again'.
+In another setback for OPS, police declined to entertain his plea to deny permission to the party General and Executive Council meetings scheduled to be held here on Thursday.
+It is expected that the meet would name EPS as the top leader, as he enjoys an overwhelming support, and designate him suitably.
+Pannerselvam tweeted that 'Dharma will win again' while the Madras High Court is hearing arguments for and against (EPS and OPS factions, respectively) the permissibility of making leadership change in the crucial meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)